 So for ads, you pay to be the top, front, and center, and with organic search results ("SEO results", if you prefer), you are top, front, and center through merit, and it is free.

-The big advantage of SEO traffic is that, if your SEO strategy is effective (and we will look at how to make that happen below), then it is an ongoing source of free traffic.
+The big advantage of SEO traffic is that, if chosen Search Engine Optimization strategy is effective (and we will look at how to make that happen below), then it is an ongoing source of free traffic.

 How Search Engines Work